iManagement

 15. Chalkbrood

-Chalkbrood is a fungal disease affecting worker and drone brood.
-The drawer may also be loaded with fragments of mummified larvae.
-Ascosphaerosis, also called “chalkbrood,” is an infection of honey-bee larvae by the fungus Ascosphaera apis.
-It enters its host through ingestion of spores, then develops in the gut before reaching the larval skin, which it covers with a white fuzz and which eventually dries out, giving the larva a mummy-like appearance; it then crumbles with a chalk-like consistency, remaining white or turning black in the case of sporulation.
-The disease occurs mainly in weak colonies; it is favored by sharp temperature drops and high humidity.
-It can affect individual colonies or, under poor weather conditions (cold, humidity), entire apiaries as an epidemic.
-A site that is regularly and severely affected by chalkbrood is considered unsuitable; the hives should therefore be moved to a sunnier location.
-Heavy infestation can kill colonies.
+Chalkbrood is a fungal disease that affects worker and drone brood.
+The varroa monitoring board may also carry fragments of mummified larvae.
+Ascosphaerosis, also called "chalkbrood", is an infection of honey bee larvae by the fungus Ascosphaera apis.
+This fungus enters its host through spore ingestion, then develops in the gut before reaching the larval skin, which it covers with a white down; the larva eventually desiccates, takes on a mummy-like appearance, and crumbles with a chalky consistency, remaining white or turning black when sporulation occurs.
+The disease appears mainly in weak colonies; it is favoured by sharp temperature drops and high humidity.
+It can affect individual colonies or, in the case of bad weather conditions (cold, humidity), entire apiaries in epidemic form.
+A site regularly and massively affected by chalkbrood is considered unsuitable; hives should therefore be moved to a sunnier location.
+A heavy infestation can kill colonies.

 Early March (Photo: Wolfhard S. Hüsken)

-Photo 30: Early in the morning, mummies lie on the hive floor and the landing board, most often in spring due to cold snaps and poor nutritional intake.
-Because of temperature, frames on the periphery are often the most affected.
+Photo 30: Early in the morning, mummies lie on the hive floor and alighting board, most frequently in spring due to cold snaps and poor nutrition.
+Because of the temperature, the frames at the periphery are often the most severely affected.

-Photos 31&32: The mummies change color as the fungus develops.
-First white, they become gray, then black when filaments form sporophores.
-In the case of heavy infestation:
+Photos 31 & 32: The mummies discolour according to the progression of the fungus.
+Initially white, they become grey, then black when the hyphae form the sporophores.
+In cases of heavy infestation:

-• Put the colony in a clean hive on foundation (melt all old frames)
+• Transfer the colony to a clean hive on foundation frames (melt down all old frames).

 16. Intruder: Varroa destructor

-The presence of such a carpet of dead varroa mites under the colony must be related to a possible treatment with formic or oxalic acid that the beekeeper has just administered… If this drop is “natural” (more than 15 days after a treatment), the colony has little chance of survival unless an emergency oxalic-acid treatment is carried out in the short term after fully removing brood.
+The presence of such a carpet of dead varroa mites beneath the colony must be correlated with any formic acid or oxalic acid treatment the beekeeper has just administered… If this drop is "natural" (more than 15 days after a treatment), the colony has little chance of survival unless an emergency oxalic acid treatment is carried out in the short term, after completely removing all brood.

-To reproduce, the fertilized female varroa enters a cell that is ready to be capped.
-The foundress begins laying eggs 60 to 70 hours after capping, at a rate of one egg every 30 hours, first a male and then females.
-After reaching sexual maturity, the brother fertilizes his sisters, as soon as they are sexually mature as well.
+To reproduce, the fertilised female varroa mite lodges in a cell ready to be capped.
+The foundress begins to lay 60 to 70 hours after capping, producing one egg every 30 hours — first a male, then females.
+Having reached sexual maturity, the brother will mate with his sisters as soon as they too are sexually mature.
 The foundress thus lays up to 5 eggs in worker brood and up to 6 eggs in drone brood.
-When the parasitized worker emerges, the foundress + 2–3 fertilized female varroa leave the cell.
-When the parasitized drone emerges, the foundress + 4–5 fertilized female varroa leave the cell.
-The male varroa, which is much lighter in color than the female, dies after mating and therefore does not leave the cell alive.
-Mature but unfertilized females cannot produce offspring.
+Upon emergence of the parasitised worker, the foundress plus 2–3 fertilised female varroa mites leave the cell.
+Upon emergence of the parasitised drone, the foundress plus 4–5 fertilised female varroa mites leave the cell.
+The male varroa mite, which is much lighter in colour than the female, dies after mating and therefore does not leave the cell alive.
+Mature but unfertilised females cannot produce offspring.

-Twenty-five percent of varroa mites are found in immediate natural drops after emergence of the imago (immature forms, unfertilized, grooming, etc.).
-A fertilized female varroa can complete several cycles; over her lifetime, a fertilized female gives birth to an average of 2–6 fertilized female varroa.
-Under optimal conditions (no collapse/laying interruption/swarming), the varroa population doubles every 20–30 days.
+25% of varroa mites are found in the natural mite drop immediately after emergence of the adult bee (immature, unfertilised forms, grooming, etc.).
+A fertilised female varroa mite can complete several cycles; over the course of her life, a fertilised female varroa mite will give rise to an average of 2–6 fertilised female varroa mites.
+Under optimal conditions (no colony collapse/brood break/swarming), the varroa mite population doubles every 20–30 days.

-The adult varroa has the shape of a small, oval reddish-orange cup, shiny dorsally and matte ventrally.
-Looking closely, one can see its legs, which often protrude beyond the edge of its carapace.
-Careful examination of the drawer makes it possible to identify paler, even whitish, immature forms corresponding to sexually immature, and therefore unfertilized, mites that do not survive emergence of the young bee.
+The adult varroa mite has the form of a small, oval, red-orange cup, shiny on the dorsal surface and matt on the ventral surface.
+Looking carefully, one can distinguish its legs, which often protrude beyond the edge of its carapace.
+Careful examination of the varroa monitoring board makes it possible to identify lighter, even whitish, immature forms corresponding to sexually immature, hence unfertilised, mites that do not survive the emergence of the young bee.

-Photo 33: 25% of varroa mites are found in immediate natural drops after emergence of the imago.
+Photo 33: 25% of varroa mites are found in the natural mite drop immediately after emergence of the adult bee.

 (Photo: S. Imboden, 20 November)

-Photo 34: Threshold values for natural varroa drop and appropriate actions:
+Photo 34: Threshold values for the natural mite drop and appropriate actions:

-• End of May: if more than 3 mites per day, carry out an emergency treatment.
+• Late May: if more than 3 mites per day, carry out an emergency treatment.

-• End of June/early July: if more than 10 mites per day, carry out an emergency treatment or start the 1st summer treatment immediately.
+• Late June/early July: if more than 10 mites per day, carry out an emergency treatment or immediately begin the 1st summer treatment.

-• End of October/early November: if more than 5 mites per day, immediately carry out a supplementary oxalic-acid treatment.
+• Late October/early November: if more than 5 mites per day, immediately carry out a supplementary oxalic acid treatment.

 • Rest of the beekeeping season: if more than 10 mites per day, act immediately.